ept/blog/scaling.md

 test, as you're already in state E).

-Even harder if you want to test with a dataset that is larger than the one you actually have (so that you can find out what happens when you double your userbase).
+Even harder if you want to test with a dataset that is larger than the one you actually have (so that you can find out what happens when you double your userbase, and prepare for that event).
 Now you have to work out the statistical properties of your dataset (the distribution of friends per user is a power law with x parameters, the correlation between one user's number of friends and the number of friends that their friends have is y, etc) and generate a synthetic dataset with those parameters.
 You are now in deep, deep yak shaving territory.
 Step back from that yak.

 In practice, it hardly ever works that way.
 We're lucky if, sometimes, we can run the old code and the new code side-by-side, and observe how they perform in comparison.
 Often, not even that is